FAQ

 How do people dress at LimmudPhilly?

 Casual—dress comfortably and in layers as different session rooms may be warmer or cooler than others.
 Keep a coat handy as sessions are held in two different buildings (right across the street from each other), so you may need to walk outside between sessions.
+There will be coat racks available in all buildings of the conference.
+They are not staffed by LimmudPhilly and are self-serve.
+We recommend valuables be left at home.

 Is LimmudPhilly providing babysitting?